stac-utils/pgstac/docs/src/pypgstac.md

 PgSTAC includes a Python utility for bulk data loading and managing migrations.

-PyPGStac is available on PyPI
+pyPgSTAC is available on PyPI
 ```
 pip install pypgstac
 ```

-By default, PyPGStac does not install the `psycopg` dependency.
+By default, pyPgSTAC does not install the `psycopg` dependency.
 If you want the database driver installed, use:

 ```
 pip install pypgstac[psycopg]